TZstatsADS/Fall2016-Proj2-grp4/README.md

 Term: Fall 2016

 + Team # 4
-+ Projec title: Better Parking
++ Project title: Better Parking
 + Team members
 	+ team member 1 Yanjin Li
 	+ team member 2 Tian Sheng
 	+ team member 3 Pengfei Wang
 	+ team member 4 Qing Yin

-+ Project summary:
++ Project summary: In this project, we are planning to develop an app for both parking lot developers and drivers in New York City.
+Our app is designed to have 3 functions: (1) parking violation situation checking, (2) parking lot status checking, (3) parking ticket searching.

 In this second project of Applied Data Science, we will carry out *Exploratory Data Analysis and Visualization* via a shiny app on a topic about open data released from the [New York City open data portal](https://nycopendata.socrata.com/).
 See [Project 2 Description](doc/project2_desc.md) for more details.